TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories

 \subsection{Data Collection and Analysis}

-\paragraph{\textbf{Frequency of Misrepresentations}} \internalchanges{Across the 540 generated stories, we collected a total of $2,925$ annotations.} For answering RQ2, we calculated the frequency of misrepresentations identified by annotators per story.
+\paragraph{\textbf{Frequency of Misrepresentations}} Across the 540 generated stories, we collected a total of $2,925$ annotations.
+For answering RQ2, we calculated the frequency of misrepresentations identified by annotators per story.
 We additionally calculated the number of misrepresentations per sentence in the stories to account for variation in length.
-Specifically, we considered the following questions when evaluating the frequency of misrepresentations: \begin{enumerate} \item Do stories generated in Indic languages contain more misrepresentations than those in English?
+Specifically, we considered the following questions when evaluating the frequency of misrepresentations: \begin{enumerate} \item How do misrepresentations vary across languages? \item How do misrepresentations vary across regions?

-\item Do stories for some regions of the country contain more misrepresentation than others?
 Specifically, do stories anchored in tier-$2$ and tier-$3$ regions in India contain more misrepresentations than tier-$1$ regions? \end{enumerate}

 To answer these questions, we analyzed the generated stories across different languages and regions.
 For languages, we divided stories in three language groups based on the amount of resources available (see Table \ref{tab:languages}).\footnote{For simplicity, we refer to the categories as high, mid, and low; these labels map to high, mid-high and mid-low language classifications defined in \cite{chang-etal-2024-multilinguality}.} For region, we assigned each story to one of three categories---tier-$1$, tier-$2$, or tier-$3$---based on the population of the region referenced in the story \cite{wiki:List_of_cities_in_India_by_population}. \footnote{The Reserve Bank of India classifies locations based on population (see: \url{https://rbidocs.rbi.org.in/rdocs/content/pdfs/100MCA0711_5.pdf}).
 Locations with a population of $1,000,000$ and above are designated as Metropolitan Centers (corresponding to tier-$1$ in our classification).
 Populations between $100,000$ and $999,999$ are designated as Urban Centers (tier-$2$), while populations below $100,000$ are designated as Semi-Urban or Rural Centers (tier-$3$). } We then used the Mann–Whitney U test to examine whether one group’s median number of misrepresentations per story or sentence was significantly higher than that of the other group.